PoisonAlien/maftools/README.md

 ## Introduction

-`maftools` provides a comprehensive set of functions for processing [MAF](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) files and to perform most commonly used analyses in cancer genomics.
-See [here](http://bioconductor.org/packages/release/bioc/vignettes/maftools/inst/doc/maftools.html) for a detailed usage and a case study.
+maftools is a comprehensive toolkit for processing somatic variants from cohort-based cancer genomic studies. maftools offers over 80 functions to perform the most commonly required tasks in cancer genomics, using [MAF](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) as the only input file type.

 ## Installation